kevL/yata/ReadMe.txt

 font2=     a .NET string that represents a desired (usually smaller) font for
            menus
 pathall=   a path without quotes to a valid directory to grope for 2da info
-           for Crafting.2da
+           for Crafting.2da or Spells.2da
-pathall=   another path for Crafting info pathall=   etc. (the first pathall has lowest priority and any info found will
+pathall=   another path for Crafting or Spells info pathall=   etc. (the first pathall has lowest priority and any info found will
            be replaced by any info found in subsequent pathall directories;
            there can be as many or as few pathall directories as you like)